aurelia/aurelia/docs/user-docs/router-lite/navigating.md

 <!-- constructed path: /c2/9/foo/10/bar/11?p4=awesome&p5=possum -->
 <a load="route: r2; params.bind: {p1: 9, p2: 10, p3: 11, p4: 'awesome', p5: 'possum'};">C2 {p1: 9, p2: 10, p3: 11, p4: 'awesome', p5: 'possum'}</a>
 ```
+{% endtab %}
+{% endtabs %}

 An important thing to note here is how the URL paths are constructed for each URL.
 Based on the given set of parameters, a path is selected from the configured set of paths for the route, that maximizes the number of matched parameters at the same time meeting the parameter constraints.

 For example, the third instance (params: `{p1: 4, p3: 5}`) creates the path `/c2/4/foo/?p3=5` (instance of `'c2/:p1/foo/:p2?'` path) even though there is a path with `:p3` configured.
-This happens because the bound parameters-object is missing the `p2` parameter.
+This happens because the bound parameters-object is missing the `p2` required parameter in the path pattern `'c2/:p1/foo/:p2/bar/:p3'`.
+Therefore, it constructs the path using the pattern `'c2/:p1/foo/:p2?'` instead.

 In other case, the fourth instance provides a value for `p2` as well as a value for `p3` that results in the construction of path `/c2/6/foo/7/bar/8` (instance of `'c2/:p1/foo/:p2/bar/:p3'`).
 This case also demonstrates the aspect of "maximization of parameter matching" while path construction.